-The Special-SOC AMR (antimicrobial resistance) training curriculum is an intended resource for trainers who aim to provide a high-level training on the relevance of social sciences in AMR to scholars or professionals with a university level social science background.
-It is presumed that participants of the training are interested in integrating knowledge on AMR in their professional or academic practice.
-With the curriculum documents, an experienced trainer or team of interdisciplinary teachers, will be able to organize a training.
-The training consists out of a set of training modules that total five days of training.
+The Special-SOC AMR (antimicrobial resistance) training curriculum handbook and booklet are an intended resource for trainers who aim to provide high-level training on the relevance of social sciences in AMR to scholars or professionals with a university-level social science background.
+It is presumed that participants of the training are interested in integrating knowledge of AMR into their professional or academic practice.
+With the curriculum documents, an experienced trainer or team of interdisciplinary teachers will be able to organize a training.
+The training consists of a set of training modules totaling five days.
 The training modules are arranged from a micro to a macro level.
 Because interdisciplinarity is a key skill needed to work in the field of AMR, One Health is used as an integrative analytical framework.

 The training aims to:

 This work is licensed under CC BY-NC-SA 4.0

 For more information or feedback, please contact email@example.com.